 THE ELPAC CONSISTS OF TWO SEPARATE ASSESSMENTS

-INITIAL ASSESSMENT: The ELPAC Initial Assessment is used to identify students as being either an English learner (EL) or fluent in English.
+INITIAL ELPAC: The Initial ELPAC is used to identify students as being either an English learner (EL) or initial fluent English proficient (IFEP).
 The Initial Assessment is administered only once during a student’s time in the California public school system, based on the results of the home language survey.
-Student Score Reports are mailed home to parents.
+The Initial ELPAC must be administered within 30-days of a new student entering a California school.
+Student Score Reports are mailed home to parents and are available in Aeries.

-SUMMATIVE ASSESSMENT: The ELPAC Summative Assessment is given only to students who have previously been identified as an EL based upon the Initial Assessment results, in order to measure how well they are progressing with English development in each of the four domains.
+SUMMATIVE ASSESSMENT: The ELPAC Summative Assessment is given only to students who have previously been identified as an EL based on the Initial Assessment results, in order to measure how well they are progressing with English development in each of the four domains (listening, speaking, reading, and writing).
 The results are used as one of four criteria to determine if the student is ready to be reclassified as fluent English proficient, to help inform proper educational placement, and to report progress.

-What services are available to help students learning English as a Second language?
+What services are available to help students learn English as a Second language?

-All classroom teachers in SPUSD are required to have special training and to practice SDAIE teaching strategies with English learners in their regular education classes.
-This training includes research-based information about the needs of their students learning English as a second language, as well as strategies to assist students in understand the content they are learning in academic coursework.
+All classroom teachers in SPUSD are required to have special training to meet the needs of English learners in their regular education classes.
+This training includes research-based information about the needs of their students learning English as a second language, as well as strategies to assist students in understanding the content they are learning in academic coursework.